JULY 14, 2022

 - Automation of the financial industry’s account opening process has made the procedure more accurate and clear, making it easier for customers to create accounts.
 It removes data conversion mistakes that used to exist between the central banking system and new requests for bank accounts, therefore improving the overall quality of information within the organization.
 Consequently, RPA in fintech can eliminate unreliable and prolonged data input sequence, significantly reduce the turnaround time, all while ensuring high accuracy and lowered costs.

-- Client onboarding is often a drawn-out and confusing procedure since there is a number of documents that need manual confirmation.
+- Client onboarding is often a drawn-out and confusing procedure since there is a a guide for banks and financial institutions to keep up to.
 RPA and AI in banking can streamline this process by picking up the necessary information from the KYC papers and later compare it against the data in the form through the application of optical character recognition technology (OCR).
-Such use of RPA in financial services can not only mitigate human errors but also help your employees save much time and effort.
+Your staff will benefit greatly from RPA in financial services by reducing the risk of human mistakes and saving time and effort.

 - KYC and AML procedures are very data-intensive, which makes them ideal for the application of intelligent automation framework.
 No matter if we’re talking about computerization of manual tasks or detection of abnormal banking activities, RPA in financial services has proved its efficiency in terms of cost- and time-saving in comparison with conventional solutions.

 - Mortgage lending is a crucial focus area for any bank, but this service is rather cumbersome and process-based.
 With RPA, banking processes related to lending can be performed automatically, including credit arrangement, quality audit, and document processing.
 Subsequently, loan requests are handled faster, resulting in greater customer satisfaction.

 - Loan underwriting has always been regarded as an exhaustively slow procedure, even though most banks have already computerized some duties.
 Thuswise, it’s one of the possible RPA use cases in banking since virtual assistants can continue streamlining and bring the turnaround time down to nearly 15 min.

 Pioneering the Industry: Examples of RPA in Banking